 Date of Report: Mer mber: C. CERTIFICATIONS (Please check the box beautiful control of the c side each applicable statement.) meet HUD's Housing Quality Standards e direction of the Member with ESFRLP assistance now and the Agency ESFRLP Rehabilitation Criteria and upants of the unit or the structural integrity of the unit.
-All Program-funded rehabilitation work enforcement officers. was inspected, as required, by State building code All required security documents have be Agency pursuant to the Program regular een properly executed, recorded and submitted to the tions.
+All Program-funded rehabilitation work enforcement officers.
+2. All Program-funded rehabilitation work was inspected, as required, by State building code enforcement officers.
+3. All required security documents have been properly executed, recorded and submitted to the Agency pursuant to the Program regulations.
 4. All Agency concerns stemming from its monitoring of the Member's ESFRLP Project (as stated in a letter from the Agency) have been resolved.
 5. Unit Completion Reports have been submitted for all activity accounts that were set-up in the HUD Integrated Disbursement & Information System (IDIS), leaving a IDIS balance of zero (0).
 6. (Please check a. or b.) tatements (as per P.G.
-3.8.) have been submitted to the year in which Program funds were on hand; or , nancial statements have been submitted except that covering current-year document will be submitted as soon as it is made stimated date: ertification of Completion and Final Cost is greater than zero , made out to the North Carolina Housing Finance Agency, ram funds have a post rehabilitation value of less than 95 or the type of single-family housing for the jurisdiction as 9.
-(Please check a. or b.) a.
+3.8.) have been submitted to the year in which Program funds were on hand; or , nancial statements have been submitted except that covering current-year document will be submitted as soon as it is made stimated date: ertification of Completion and Final Cost is greater than zero , made out to the North Carolina Housing Finance Agency, 8.
+All dwelling units rehabilitated with program funds have a post rehabilitation value of less than 95 percent of the median purchase price for the type of single-family housing for the jurisdiction as determined by HUD.
+9. (Please check a. or b.) a.
 Total program disbursements s are less than \$200,000, Section 3 report is not required. b.
 Total program disbursements (Include report with CCFC) s are greater than \$200,000, Section 3 report is required.
 As chief operating officer of the Member I certify that the information contained in this report is complete and accurate. and report to complete and accordate.
 Authorized signature Date